jrheard/blog/python/caesar.md

 The program can also convert ciphertext *back* to plaintext, when given the right key; and if not given the right key, the program can attempt to brute-force decode the ciphertext.

 <div class="message warning">
-<p>All of the words and pictures that follow have been directly copy-pasted from Al Swiegart's excellent book "Invent Your Own Computer Games With Python".</p>
+<p>All of the words and pictures inbetween this red box and the next red box have been directly copy-pasted from Al Swiegart's excellent book "Invent Your Own Computer Games With Python", except for a few very minor wording changes.</p>

 <p>This is OK because Al has graciously made this book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.
 Thanks, Al!</p>
 </div>